To request access this dataset you will need to login with an IMPACT account. Accounts are free. If you don't have one please register.

 This dataset is structured as a set of archives that each correspond to a single day of sample processing-based unsolicited email collection.
 Each archive decompresses to a top-level folder containing a CSV file, a PCAP subdirectory, and an mbox subdirectory for that day.
 The PCAP and mbox subdirectories each contain a set of files that are named according to the MD5 of the sample that produced the corresponding messages.

 Note that the SMTP/MSA_SMTP redirection mechanism used to implement this feed is fully transparent.
 Thus, while an examination of the dataset??s PCAP files may suggest that a given sample is able to interact with an Internet mail exchange, such outbound traffic is transparently redirected to a high performance spamtrap operated by the Georgia Tech Information Security Center.

 This dataset is the subject of ongoing measurement and data collection.
 As such the data is continuously growing.
 Researchers who are granted access will be able to download updates for a period of one year after their request.

 Size is growing as more data is collected

-internet mail protocols, cybercrime, gt malware unsolicited email daily feed, metadata, network analyzers, spamming, technological universities in the united states, packet analyzer, universities and colleges in atlanta, packets, transport layer security, malware analysis, georgia tech, pcap, georgia institute of technology, universities and colleges in georgia, email, malware, simple mail transfer protocol, spamtrap, email spam, engineering universities and colleges in georgia, atlantic coast conference schools, exploit, 609, university system of georgia
+internet mail protocols, cybercrime, gt malware unsolicited email daily feed, metadata, network analyzers, spamming, file system, technological universities in the united states, directory, business intelligence, packet analyzer, universities and colleges in atlanta, packets, transport layer security, malware analysis, security and maintenance, georgia tech, pcap, georgia institute of technology, universities and colleges in georgia, communication, email, malware, simple mail transfer protocol, technical communication, spamtrap, email spam, engineering universities and colleges in georgia, atlantic coast conference schools, exploit, microsoft windows security technology, 609, university system of georgia